jinglebiscuits/fetch-exercise/notes/planning.md

 - I'll use Kotlin and Compose.
 - MVI architecture because I've never gone full in on that before.
+- Use Hilt for dependency injection
+- Get some tests setup
+  - test that null/blank names are filtered out

 ## Stretch Goals
 - support dark mode